-JENNIFER KROLL accent writer

-The Skillet is not a place where you would expect to run into a lot of alumni in plaid pants.
-Something of a cross between a Denny's, a truck stop, and your Aunt Ida's kitchen, The Skillet has a distinctively small-town, Midwestern flavor that is amusing and utterly unoretentious. broasted chicken (\$5.85), which the menu refers to as "truly the most delicious and the most digestible chicken we have tasted," is really very good, though a little on the greasy side.
+JENNIFER KROLL accent writer he Skillet is not a place where you would expect to run into a lot of alumni in plaid pants.
+Something of a cross between a Denny's, a truck stop, and your Aunt Ida's kitchen, The Skillet has a distinctively small-town, Midwestern flavor that is amusing and utterly unpretentious. broasted chicken (\$5.85), which the menu refers to as "truly the most delicious and the most digestible chicken we have tasted," is really very good, though a little on the greasy side.
 One entire page of the menu is devoted to it, and the restaurant also features chicken carry-out for those on the go.
-Besides chicken, The Skillet serves deliciously tender prime-rib (\$6.95), as well as various kinds of steak and seafood including farm-raised catfish (\$6.25).
-(Sorry kids, no alcoholic beverages--this is a family establishment.)
+Besides chicken, The Skillet serves deliciously tender prime-rib (\$6.95), as well as various The Skillet On entering The Skillet, one's attention is first drawn to the generous assortment of crayola artwork hanging above the front counter.
+If you have to wait for a table (which you might, as The Skillet seems to have a fairly devoted clientele) you should examine the bowl of ceramic fruit, the large wooden chicken, and the various two year old issues of magazines like Family Circle and Wokinds of steak and seafood including farm-raised catfish (\$6.25).
+(Sorry kids, no alcoholic beverages-this is a family establishment.)
 For dessert, what else but apple pie a la mode (\$1.50)?

--The Skillet-

-On entering The Skillet, one's attention is first drawn to the generous assortment of crayola artwork hanging above the front counter.
-If you have to wait for a table (which you might, as The Skillet seems to have a fairly devoted clientele) you should examine the bowl of ceramic fruit, the large wooden chicken, and the various two year old issues of magazines like Family Circle and Women's Day that are provided for your amusement.
-Beyond these initial treasures, however, The Skillet is also liberally strewn

-Definitely down to earth, The Skillet is one of those home town kind of places where the waitress calls you "honey" and "kids" (she even chastised one of my companions for not eating her

-"vegies").
-It also must be one of the last places on this earth where Wetnaps (those little lemon-scented towelettes in the pouch--remember those from family trips as a kid?) are distributed with your meal.
-Some might find The Skillet tacky, but I thought it was a lot of fun.
-The food was good--everything from the cranberry-apple relish to the onion rings--and the experience was a definite change of pace.
+Definitely down to earth, The Skillet is one of those home town kind of places where the waitress calls you "honey" and "kids" (she even chastised one of my companions for not eating her men's Day that are provided for your amusement.
+Beyond these initial treasures, however, The Skillet is also liberally strewn with antiques and knickknacks, and some rather interesting ones, at that.
+My companions and I had to enquire to find out exactly what the harness clamp was, and this was enthusiastically explained to us by our waitress.
+The catch-words at The Skillet are "hospitality" and "broasted chicken."
+The "vegies").
+It also must be one of the last places on this earth where Wetnaps (those little lemon-scented towelettes in the pouch--remember those from family trips as a kid?) are distributed with your Some might find The Skillet tacky, but I thought it was a lot of fun.
+The food was good--everything from the cranberry-apple relish to the onion rings-and the experience was a definite change of Calvin and Hobbes